 Did you Know?
-List of Interesting Facts about Native Americans Arizona
+List of Interesting Facts about Indians Arizona

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Arizona, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Arizona are as follows:
+Our unusual and interesting facts about Indians of Arizona, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Arizona are as follows:

 - Fact 1 - Arizona is a state in the southwestern United States and site of the Grand Canyon.
 The indigenous people of this state included various tribes of Native Americans.